yidinghan/ding-res-msg/README.md

 // You can get stack trace in the response body
 // As long as you are not running in the production environment console.log(resMsg(new Error('test')));
 // { success: false, error: 'test', code: 400, stack: ['msg', '...'] }

+// NODE_ENV !== 'prod'
+// You cannot get stack trace in the response body
+// event you are not running in a not prod environment console.log(resMsg({ error: 'test', isProduction: true }));
+// { success: false, error: 'test', code: 400 }

+// NODE_ENV === 'prod'
+// You can get stack trace in the response body
+// event you are running in a prod environment console.log(resMsg({ error: 'test', isProduction: false }));
+// { success: false, error: 'test', code: 400, stack: ['msg', '...'] }
 ```